DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * Requesting the text to search within the current screen element for (see `Find Mode`_).

-A prompt is a single-line, read-write dialog.
+A prompt is a read-write dialog.
 Normal navigation and editing may be performed within its response area.
 Press Enter once the requested information has been entered.

+The prompt's header and its response area are always on the first line.
+Helpful information may be added to the rest of the first line and/or to additional lines.

 The response to a prompt is remembered.
 The response area of a prompt is initially empty, but, from then on, it's initialized to the previous response